How to write about contemporary art - Thames & Hudson

 Description

 How to Write About Contemporary Art is the ultimate guide to writing engagingly about the art of our time.
-Indispensable for students, art professionals, and other aspiring writers, the book first guides readers through key elements of style and content, from the goals and structure of a work to its tone and language.
-Full of practical advice covering the entire spectrum of art writing, the second part of the book is organized around specific formats, including scholarly essays; press releases and news articles; texts for auction and exhibition catalogs, gallery guides, and wall labels; reviewed journalism and exhibition reviews; and website and blog writing.
+Indispensable for students, art professionals, and other aspiring writers, the book first introduces readers to key elements of style and content, from the goals and structure of a work to its tone and language.
+Filled with practical tips covering the entire spectrum of art writing, the second part of the book is organized around specific formats, including scholarly essays; press releases and news articles; texts for auction and exhibition catalogs, gallery guides, and wall labels; reviewed journalism and exhibition reviews; and website and blog writing.

-Advising readers to avoid common pitfalls—such as jargon and weak structure—Gilda Williams instead emphasizes the power of careful observation and research, demonstrating how to effectively implement language; how to develop new ideas; and how to craft convincing texts.
+Advising readers on how to avoid common pitfalls—such as jargon and poor structure—Gilda Williams instead emphasizes the power of careful observation and research, demonstrating how to effectively implement language; how to develop new ideas; and how to craft convincing texts.
 Over 30 illustrations throughout the text support carefully analyzed case studies of the best source texts by 64 authors, including Claire Bishop, Thomas Crow, T.J.
 Dema, Okwui Enwezor, Dave Hickey, John Kelsey, Chris Kraus, Rosalind Krauss, Stuart Morgan, Hito Steyerl, and Adam Szymczyk.
-Complemented by a comprehensive bibliography, tips on proper and improper grammar use, and guidance on building your own contemporary art library, How to Write About Contemporary Art is an essential manual for anyone interested in communicating about contemporary art.
+Complemented by a general bibliography, tips on proper and improper grammar use, and advice on building your own contemporary art library, How to Write About Contemporary Art is an essential handbook for anyone interested in communicating about contemporary art.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the research of leading scholars, accessible to a broad audience.
-To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scholars accessible to a broad audience.
+To reflect an international perspective, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books with over 2,000 titles in print.
+Today, still an independent, family-run company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list also includes a growing selection of children’s books.
+The company is also expanding its list of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson